 As your dentist, I also realize that it is my responsibility to keep up with the latest developments in dentistry.
 That is why I take 50-100 hours of continuing education classes annually through two of the world’s most prestigious centers of advanced dental education, the Pankey Institute and the Las Vegas Institute.
 I also stay in contact with the latest techniques and procedures through my association with a number of professional organizations.

 As the past continuing education director and president of the Pacific Dental Study Group here in Honolulu, I was able to not only learn from my peers but also gain the opportunity to share my knowledge with others in Hawaii and across the United States.
-Thousands of people are smiling proudly with the help of the individualized care I offered to each patient.
-The same people I see every day as a resident of Honolulu, where I have lived most of my life.
+Thousands of people are smiling proudly with the help of the individualized care I offer to each patient – the same people I see every day as a resident of Honolulu, where I have lived most of my life.

 In the past, scouting also played an important role in my life.
 Not only did it offer me something I could share with David, who is an Eagle Scout, but it also gave me the chance to have an impact on the lives of impressionable boys.
 To see these sometimes spoiled, uncooperative boys grow into responsible, helpful, confident young men who are excellent citizens, good students, and socially minded is a reward in itself.